MiaVA1ALO/Quansheng-UVK5/ScreenReader/readme.txt

 Dumps the data stored in the part of RAM used to display the screen, converts it to an image, and displays it in a JFrame.
 It does this a specified number of times per second.
+This data is accessed via the standard programming cable normally used to flash firmware and the EEPROM.

 Usage: java UVK5ScreenReader.java COMx
 Requirements: Python, pyserial, Java